maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module14.md

 I started by launching some examples from the documentation and I ran into an annoying issue with my Python IDE (Spyder 4.0): Whenever I want to close the window, it freezes and I need to shut down the kernel to make it quit and be able to launch a new instance of my app.

 I quickly realized that I was having issues with the built-in Spyder console so I changed the settings in the `run - Configuration per file` options to make this particular script run in an external window.
-I then added some shebang line to make sure my terminal understands it's a Python3 script.
+I then added some shebang lines to make sure my terminal understands it's a Python3 script.
 `#!/usr/bin/env python3`

 <figure> <center>